-After pairing the camera and BR-E1 (2), set the drive mode to [3) for [5] for still photo shooting (3).
-For movie recording, set [6]: Remote control to [Enable].
+After pairing the camera and BR-E1 (i), set the drive mode to [i) or [i) for still photo shooting (i).
+For movie recording, set [1: Remote control] to [Enable].
 For operating instructions, refer to the BR-E1 instruction manual.

-RC-6 and BR-E1

-- Auto power off time may be extended when the camera is set for remote control shooting. - RC-6 and BR-E1 can also be used for movie recording (
+Note RC-6 and BR-E1 Auto power off time may be extended when the camera is set for remote control shooting.
+RC-6 and BR-E1 can also be used for movie recording (